KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 If `ac_private` is set to `1`, all transactions other than coinbase transactions (block rewards) must use zk-SNARKs.
 Beyond sending mined coins from a transparent addresses to a z address, all other transparent activity is disabled.

 ::: tip Note
-To allow for the dPOW security machanism be available out of the box for chains with `ac_private` enabled, any address on the blockchain can send to the 64 transparent notary addresses.
+The dPoW security mechanism requires that transactions are sent to a transparent address.
+Therefore, on a chain with `ac_private` enabled, any address can send funds to the transparent notary-node addresses.
 :::

 #### :pushpin: Examples: